ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 ### 8.4 SMOTE Resampling — Improving Churn Detection Recall

-The original training set suffered from severe **class imbalance**: Non-Churners at 6,159 records vs Churners at 553 records — an imbalance ratio of ~11:1.
+The original training set suffered from severe **class imbalance**: Non-Churners at 6,159 records vs Churners at 553 records, an imbalance ratio of approximately 11:1.
 This caused Gradient Boosting to achieve a misleadingly high accuracy of **94.22%** while only catching **39.13%** of actual churners.
 Logistic Regression and SVM scored **zero F1** entirely.

 > A model that ignores the minority class entirely can still score 91%+ accuracy simply because 91% of learners genuinely do not churn.
 Accuracy is the wrong metric when classes are this imbalanced.

-**SMOTE (Synthetic Minority Over-sampling Technique)** generates *synthetic* churner records by interpolating between existing minority class examples — forcing the model to learn what a churner actually looks like instead of defaulting to the majority class.
+**SMOTE (Synthetic Minority Over-sampling Technique)** generates synthetic churner records by interpolating between existing minority class examples, forcing the model to learn what a churner actually looks like instead of defaulting to the majority class.
 SMOTE was applied **exclusively to the training set**.
-The test set was never resampled — it retains the real-world 8.24% churn distribution.
+The test set was never resampled and retains the real-world 8.24% churn distribution.

 ```python
 from imblearn.over_sampling import SMOTE